jamesljohnson3/ionic-banking-ui/README.md

 ionic serve
 ```

-Alternatively, you can add the iOS, Android platform and run natively.
+Alternatively, you can add the iOS, Android platform and ruln natively.

 # Are you on Twitter?
 Lets connect [@93alan](https://twitter.com/93alan)
 # Have you checked out Ionic React Hub yet?
 [Ionic React Hub](https://ionicreacthub.com)